Blendify/blender-manual/blender_docs/manual/physics/soft_body/forces/exterior.rst

 To create other forces you have to use another object, often *Empty* objects are used for that.
-You can use some of the forces on Soft Body vertices as on *Particles*.
+You can use some of the forces on soft body vertices as on *Particles*.
-Soft Bodies react only to:
+Soft bodies react only to:

 - Spherical
 - Wind
 - Vortex

 Soft bodies do react on *Harmonic* fields, but not in a useful way.
-So if you use a *Harmonic* field for particles move the Soft body to another layer.
+So if you use a *Harmonic* field for particles move the soft body to another layer.

 See the section :doc:`Force Fields </physics/force_fields/index>` for details.
 The force fields are quite strong,